 3.2 You may provide us with your Personal Data in order to receive information or services from us.
 We may request personal information about you such as your name, postal address, email address and phone number and we may ask for information which enables us to provide a personalised service to you.
-The information you give us is either manually or electronically stored in our databases including Zoho CRM.
+The information you give us is either manually or electronically stored in our databases including Zoho.

 3.3 We sometimes supplement the information that you provide with information that is received from third parties.
 For instance, if inaccurate post codes are received, we will use third party software to correct/complete them.

 3.4 We also reserve the right to monitor and/or record your communication with us by mail, email, visits to our website or any other form of transmission for the purposes of quality control, security and other business needs.
 Any Personal Data contained in such recorded information will be processed in accordance with the terms of this Privacy Notice.

 3.5 We may also receive your Personal Data from our service providers, agents, advisers or partners.
 Where Personal Data is disclosed to us by third parties, it is the obligation of the disclosing party to ensure such Personal Data is disclosed with requisite authority and consent and we will process such Personal Data in accordance with this Privacy Notice.

 4.1 We will use your Personal Data to fulfil your instructions and requirements and we will ask only for data that is adequate, relevant and not excessive for those specific and limited purposes.
 Where we send you information for any purpose, it may be sent by email or post.

 4.2 When we ask you for Personal Data it may be for some of the following purposes: